Optimizing for periodicity: a model-independent approach to flux crosstalk calibration for superconducting circuits: CISCIQ iteration

 \section{CISCIQ iteration}

-In this section we briefly review the procedure of the iterative crosstalk calibration method introduced in Ref.~\cite{daiCalibrationFluxCrosstalk2021}.
+In this section we briefly review the procedure of the iterative crosstalk calibration method introduced in Ref.~\cite{daiCalibrationFluxCrosstalk2021}, named CISCIQ (crosstalk into SQUIDs, crosstalk into Qubits).
 In the first iteration, measurements are done by sweeping each control voltage and measuring the response of each loop, with the assumption that the effect of circuit interactions can be averaged out and the measured response can be completely attributed to the voltage to flux coupling coefficient $C_{ij}$.
 The first iteration hence gives the first estimate of the crosstalk matrix and flux offsets, denoted as $\mb{C}^{(1)\prime}$ and $\mb{f}_0^{(1)\prime}$.
 The second iteration performs the same measurement as the first iteration, but sweeping the estimated flux coordinates

 After $n$ iterations, the final estimated matrix is

 where the superscript denotes that this is the reference crosstalk value we use to compare with the crosstalk matrix obtained by periodicity optimization.
 It is expected that each new iteration measures a smaller residual crosstalk and flux offsets, so that the estimates converges towards the true values.